Promethyxx/Oxytools/README.md

 Collection of utility scripts

-## Oxy_FL
+## Oxycash

-- 2 PowerShell scripts
-- `oxyflf` lists folders (no subfolder) into a text file
-- `oxyfl` lists files (subfolder included) into multiple text files (one per target)
+- Python GUI budget app
-- No requirements
+- Monthly view
-- Update the paths, then run
+- Webdav, you can use it locally indeed

+## Oxyshop
+- Python GUI shopping app
+- Webdav, you can use it locally indeed

 ## Oxy_Wall